wisp-forest/docs/docs/owo/networking.md

 Networking can be quite the hassle to set up and maintain when using only the tools provided to you by Minecraft and Fabric API. owo, however, includes an easy-to-use networking stack which is quick to set up and even easier to maintain while still keeping high performance.

 ## Concepts
-owo's networking API comprises of two core systems - the `OwoNetChannel`, which handles all networking, and the mostly self-contained `PacketBufSerializer`, which takes care of serializing objects into packet buffers.
+owo's networking API comprises of two core systems - the `OwoNetChannel`, which handles all networking, and `Endec` the serialization framework, which takes care of serializing objects into packet buffers.

+!!! note "Owo Handshake"
-For safety reasons, using a channel in your mod will enable owo's handshaking procedure.
-This verifies that the channel layout on both server and client is identical, to prevent possible crashes or malformed data received, if one side is encoding differently than the other expects.
+    When using a channel in your mod, owo's handshaking will be enabled for validation purposes.
+Such a feature is only active within development environment and verifies that the channel layout on both server and client is identical, to prevent possible crashes or malformed data received, if one side is encoding differently than the other expects.

 ## Implementation